eduardoboucas/buildtimes/posts/2025-03-25-you-should-know-this-before-choosing-nextjs/2025-03-25-you-should-know-this-before-choosing-nextjs.md

 After [being called out on social media](https://bsky.app/profile/eduardoboucas.com/post/3lky5uuo5os2o), Vercel have rewritten the blog post to remove any mention of their firewall and clarify which providers had been affected whether their customers had to take any action.

+<span id="update-1"></span>

+Vercel has then [released a postmortem](https://vercel.com/blog/postmortem-on-next-js-middleware-bypass#2025-03-21) where they said — for the first time — that on March 21st they were able to «_verify Netlify and Cloudflare Workers were not impacted_».
+This is directly contradicted by their staff [reaching out to Netlify on March 22nd](https://x.com/eduardoboucas/status/1904672921206865935) offering help to «_get a patch up_».
+If we were not impacted, what was there to patch?

 This lack of consideration for any users outside of Vercel has created unnecessary anxiety and confusion for a lot of people, leaving some providers scrambling to [find a solution](https://x.com/elithrar/status/1903411980070797691) and then having to [partially roll it back](https://x.com/elithrar/status/1903526240847331362), others [announcing that they were not vulnerable](https://x.com/ClerkDev/status/1903497002828120426) when in reality [they were](https://x.com/n2d4wastaken/status/1903748178874360024?s=46), etc.

 As you read this, it's impossible for anyone to know how many sites out there are still vulnerable to this exploit, many of which would've been safe if things were handled differently.